Last Updated on August 29, 2021

 Glutei muscles attaching on the greater trochanter abduct the proximal fragment.
 The psoas and iliacus on the lesser trochanter and flex the proximal fragment.
 The adductors attach on the shaft and pull the distal fragment medially.

 Subtrochanteric fractures are associated with significant hemorrhage.
-During exposure, profunda femoris vessel is at risk of exposure when femur is approached from lateral side by splitting or elevating the vastus lateralis off the intermuscular septum close to the large perforating branches of the profunda femoris.
+During exposure, profunda femoris vessel is at risk of exposure when the femur is approached from lateral side by splitting or elevating the vastus lateralis off the intermuscular septum close to the large perforating branches of the profunda femoris.

 A subtrochanteric fracture is quite slow to consolidate as it heals by cortical healing and is also exposed to high stresses during routine activities significant lateral tensile stresses and medial compressive loads.

 Significant compressive forces have been described in the calcar region which result in dense bone in this region